 Libby listens to local children

 Another wonderful program sponsored by TMAS is Libby Listens.
 Headed by retired teacher Mary Calhoun, this program sees former shelter dog Libby visit area schools to allow children to read to her.
 The purpose is twofold–it encourages children to read, and it provides information about responsible pet ownership.
-Due to Covid, this popular program has been suspended, but TMAS hopes that Libby can get back to visiting schools soon.
+Due to COVID-19, this popular program has been suspended, but TMAS hopes that Libby can get back to visiting schools soon.

 Jennifer Earp, Executive Director of TMAS, encourages the public to see the shelter as a resource and emergency center.
 If you need to find a home for a pet that you or a family member can no longer care for, the Home to Home program is a great option.
 This program keeps animals out of shelters through direct home placements.
 Since TMAS is always full, placing pets directly in homes alleviates overcrowding.
 Also, many animals do not tolerate the conditions of a shelter well.
 Puppies, for example, may not be able to adjust to the noise and constant activity of a shelter.
 Contact the shelter for help in transitioning a pet from one home to another.